department-of-veterans-affairs/vets-website/content/pages/education/apply-for-education-benefits-new.md

 ##### Decision

-- It usually takes VA 1 month to process your application.
+- We usually review claims within 30 days.
 - You will get a COE in the mail.
 Bring this to the Veterans services office at your school.

 </div>